Types of Activities

 - CAPS also participates in campus-wide tabling events and resource fairs.

 - To request an orientation, fill out the OUTREACH REQUEST FORM (we will need at least 2 weeks notice).

 - CAPS provides customized psychoeducational and interactive workshops with topics such as helping students in distress, active listening, self-care, imposter syndrome, cultural identities, race-related issues, and stress management.
 To request a workshop, fill out the OUTREACH REQUEST FORM.
 PLEASE NOTE THAT IT TAKES AT LEAST 2 WEEKS TO PLAN AND STAFF EVENTS.

-- There are also workshop series at CAPS to support students: Anxiety Management, Mindfulness-Based Stress Reduction, Mindfulness Skills, Mindfulness Drop-in, Mindful Eating, Mindful Tea, Mindful Fruit, Manage Your Moods, Tell Us Your Story, Penngagement International Experience (PIE) Series, Personal Wellness and Career Workshops, and Returning Students Group.
+- There are also workshop series at CAPS to support students: Cultivating Calm, Mindfulness-Based Stress Reduction, Mindfulness Skills, Mindfulness Drop-in, Mindful Tea, Manage Your Moods, and Penngagement International Experience (PIE) Series.

 - A team of CAPS' clinicians run the I CARE training program, a gatekeeper training that aims to build a caring community that has the skills and resources to intervene in student stress, distress, and crisis.

 - To learn more about or to register for I CARE, go to CAPS' I CARE Training.

 - CAPS works closely with the CAPS Advisory Board, mental health advocacy groups, and student leaders on campus.

 - To learn more about student groups involved in mental health or to view a calendar of events, go to Penn Wellness.

 - CAPS has an extensive liaison network across the Penn community to help to bridge consultation and conversation among various communities.